nwolverson/signalrprovider/README.md

 serverHub.foo(10) // Fail to compile
 ```

-When it comes to client hubs an interface type can be defined in the server hub DLL using the magic name `IMyHubClient` (as per [`Hubs.tt`](https://gist.github.com/robfe/4583549)).
-SignalR strongly typed hub support
+When it comes to client hubs an interface type can be defined in the server hub DLL.
-can be used on the server side:
+This should be used as the parameter to a SignalR strongly typed hub `Hub<IMyHubClient>`:

 ```fsharp
 type IMyHubClient =